dashaaaa21/dashaaaa21/README.md

 I'm beginning my journey in **full-stack development** and currently taking courses to master the creation of modern, responsive web applications.

 💡 I have a background in design, which helps me combine UI/UX principles with web technologies to create user-friendly and stylish interfaces.
-I'm continuously improving my full-stack skills and actively working on new projects
+I'm continuously improving my full-stack skills and actively working on new projects!

 ---